 About the Digital Archaeology Foundation

-The Digital Archaeology Foundation was founded by David Ways following the 2015 earthquake in Nepal.
-While involved in post-earthquake research in Nepal he became increasingly concerned at the lack of data on the temples that had been destroyed.
+The Digital Archaeology Foundation was founded following the 2015 earthquake in Nepal.
+While involved in post-earthquake research in Nepal it became increasingly of concern that there was a lack of data on the temples that had been destroyed.
 Let alone the remaining temples either intact, damaged or dilapidated.

 Furthermore while there were many people on the ground ready to begin rebuilding, the sheer lack of architectural designs, engineering plans or even simple photographs of the destroyed monuments meant their reconstruction remained at a prolonged standstill.
 Disaster recovery for heritage sites, though often talked about, never actually made it to fruition.
 While humanitarian aid had international backing, cultural aid remained an afterthought.